pyodide/pyodide-blog/content/posts/fpcast.md

 To fix calls from Javascript, we have to make a second table which maps `f_adaptor_index ==> f_index`, and then instead of `wasmTable.get(func_ptr)` we say `wasmTable.get(adaptorToOrigFunctionMap.get(func_ptr))`.
-All Javascript code that calls into Wasm has to be adjusted in this way.
+All Javascript code that calls into WebAssembly has to be adjusted in this way.
 When we used `EMULATE_FUNCTION_POINTER_CASTS` we always got errors due to confusion between pointers to the adaptors and the normal function pointers.